-During orientation, students will be given the name of three companies we will be visiting in Berlin.
-Each student should research these companies and for each of the three provide me with 1) a one paragraph summary of the company; and 2) three questions that would be appropriate to ask a company representative.
+Here are the companies we will be visiting in Berlin: Moll Marzipan, BMW Motorcycles, MotionLab, BASF Services Europe, German Central Bank, and Mampe Berlin.
+Each student should research three of these companies and for each of the three provide me with 1) a one paragraph summary of the company; and 2) three questions that would be appropriate to ask a company representative.
 The questions should show considerable thought, a basic knowledge of the company, and be related to human resource management or legal issues.
 Questions that can be answered in one word (or a short sentence), questions that are not HR or global legal issue related, and questions that might be embarrassing to company employees are not appropriate.
 In such cases, students may be asked to submit new questions so that they can still get full credit for the next assignment (post-trip answers).
-These 3 paragraphs and 9 questions are due by 5:00pm, Monday, May 15th, and should be emailed to me (swerner@uh.edu) in word format.
+These 3 paragraphs and 9 questions are due by 5:00pm, Wednesday, May 14th, and should be turned in through Canvas' assignment function.
 The questions are worth 10 points, with 1 point off for every day late.